rock3125/ExtractiveSummarisation/README.md

 thematic relationships between title and sentences, cosine relationships between sentences, and themes based on frequencies.

 ## Build and test on Ubuntu 16.04 or 18.04
-This Java isn't platform specific, however it was built and tested using Ubuntu.
+This Kotlin isn't platform specific, however it was built and tested using Ubuntu.
 ```
 gradle clean build
 ```